 Board of Directors

-Ned Erickson is the Founding Director of the Winston-Salem Fellows Program.
+Ned Erickson, Board Chair, is the Founding Director of the Winston-Salem Fellows Program.
 He is also the Director of Community Impact at Piedmont Federal Savings Bank, the Director of Strategic Initiatives for NC Fusion, the Director of Business Development for CITYWS cyber security, and owner of Lot 63 a coffee shop and brewery.

-Dr. Rev. Gary Gunderson is Professor of Religion and the Health of the Public, Wake Forest University School of Divinity.
+Dr. Rev. Gary Gunderson, Board Co-Chair, is Professor of Religion and the Health of the Public, Wake Forest University School of Divinity.
 He founded the Innovation Quarter Community Lab that helped start TCHC.
 For almost two decades, he was in senior management of two major healthcare systems in Memphis and North Carolina, which demonstrated significantly different outcomes for patients and neighborhoods linked in “well-crafted webs of trust.”

 TCHC Advisors